ssl9619/portfolio/README.md

 # Portfolio

-Not all the files are there because GitHub wont allow me to send certain files ;-;
-But the main website is there.
+Not all the files are there because GitHub wont allow me to send certain files ;-;\n But the main website is there.